Monitor your Amazon ES domains with Amazon Elasticsearch Service Monitor

 Running this solution incurs charges of less than $10 per day for one domain, with an additional $2 per day for each additional domain.

-In this post, we discussed Amazon Elasticsearch Service Monitor, an open-source monitoring solution for all the domains in your account, across all Regions.
-Amazon ES monitoring domains are an ideal way to monitor your Amazon ES infrastructure.
+In this post, we discussed Amazon OpenSearch Service Monitor, an open-source monitoring solution for all the domains in your account, across all Regions.
+Amazon OpenSearch Service monitoring domains are an ideal way to monitor your Amazon OpenSearch Service infrastructure.
 Try it out and leave your thoughts in the comments.

 About the Authors